 If you have debt, traveling much seems out of your reach.

-If you plan right, you can still afford travel expenses even if you are in debt, because taking a vacation is important to your mental health.
+But if you plan right, you can still learn how to afford travel even if you are in debt, because taking a vacation is important to your mental health.

 Pay For Your Travel Expenses In Cash